-Part 1 - To be Completed by Parent/Carer

-To the Headteacher: (add name) Academy name:

-My child (name) Date of birth:

-Class has the following medical condition

-I wish for him/her to have the following medicine administered by school staff, as indicated below:

-Name of Medication:

-Dose/Amount to be given:

-Time(s) at which to be given:

-Means of administration:

-How long will the child require this medication to be administered?

-Known side effects and any special precautions (please attach details)

-Procedures to take in case of emergency (please attach details)
+Part 1 - To be Completed by Parent/Carer To the Headteacher : (add name) Academy name: My child (name) Date of birth: Class has the following medical condit has the following medical condition I wish for him/her to have the following medicine administered by school staff, as indicated below: Name of Medication: Dose/Amount to be given: Time(s) at which to be given: Means of administration: How long will the child require this medication to be administered?
+Known side effects and any special precautions (please attach details) Procedures to take in case of emergency (please attac h details)

 Emergency Contact 1 Emergency Contact 2

 Name: Name:

-Tel: Work Tel: Work
+Tel: Work: Tel: Work:

 Tel: Home: Tel: Home:

 Relationship: Relationship:

-I undertake to deliver the medicine personally to the Headteacher or Medication Coordinator and to replace it whenever necessary.
-I also undertake to inform the school immediately of any change of treatment that the doctor or hospital has prescribed.
-Signature: Name: Relationship to child: Date: Part 2 - To be completed by Headteacher/Medication Coordinator Confirmation of agreement to administer medicine It is agreed that (child) will receive (quantity and name of medicine) every day at (time medicine to be administered, for example, lunchtime or afternoon break) (Child) will be given medication or supervised whilst he/she takes it by (name of member of staff) This arrangement will continue until (either the end date for the course of medicine or until the parents instruct otherwise).
-Signature Name: Headteacher/Medication Coordinator School:
+I undertake to deliver the medicine personally to the Headte necessary.
+I also undertake to inform the school immediate prescribed. eacher or Medication Coordinator and to replace it whenever ally of any change of treatment that the doctor or hospital has

+Name:S Signature:

+Relationship to child:

+relationship to child.
+Bato.

+Part 2 - To be completed by Headteacher/Medication Confirmation of agreement to administer medicine

+Commission of agreement to administer medicine

+It is agreed that (child) will rece ive (quantity and name of medicine)

+me medicine to be administered, for example,

+lunchtime or afternoon break) •

+(Child) will be given medica ition or supervised whilst he/she takes it by (name of

+member of staff)

+This arrangement will continue until (either the end date for the

+This arrangement will continue until (either the end date for the course of medicine or until the parents instruct otherwise).

+Name: S Headteacher/Medication Coordinator Signature:

+School: